anvilgeorge/anti-scraping-tool/README.md

 days is the number of days prior, 0 - today, 1 - yesterday, 2 - the day before

-day Default: 0, i.e. today, if -d is not specfied
+day default: 0, i.e. today, if -d is not specfied

 Octets is the number of octets that are used to count requests. eg. all requests under xxx.yyy will be reported if 2 is specified for octets and xxx.yyy.zzz if 3 is specified.
 Octets default: 3 octets, if -o is not specfied